2023 Solar Incentives Guide for Jefferson, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
-Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered federally, while others are offered by the New Jersey government or your utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives encourage homeowners to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, while others are provided by the state of New Jersey or your utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if your solar system produces over a specified (typically small) amount of electricity.
-This category of incentives is normally handled at the state level.
-You can sell your SRECs to your utility company or other buyers, and the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (normally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically provided by your state government.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit applies to you, reach out to your local Jefferson solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Jefferson solar panel installers with your questions.

 State & Local Solar Incentives